QuarkNerd/blog/mjose/_posts/2014-11-14-d3_chartcomponents_rsi.md

 ## The complete code

-All of the components are available on [GitHub](https://github.com/ScottLogic/d3-financial-components) with the RSI component beling located [here](https://github.com/ScottLogic/d3-financial-components/blob/master/components/indicators/relativeStrengthIndex.js).
+All of the components are available on [GitHub](https://github.com/ScottLogic/d3-financial-components) with the RSI component being located in the /components/indicators/ folder.